-The ECR decreased from EUR 2,857 millions in 2015 to EUR 2,509 millions in 2016 (a decrease of EUR 348 millions).
+The ECR increased from EUR 2,509 millions in 2016 to EUR 2,699 millions in 2017 (an increase of EUR 191 millions).
 The main component of the ECR is the Market Risk which is mainly related to the assets backing the high portion of the traditional life insurance portfolio.
-Within UNIQA Group the proportion of Life, Non-Life and Health Underwriting Risks increased.
-In line with the risk strategy of the Group the share of Market Risk as percentage of the risk profile was reduced.
-Due to these changes within the risk profile a proportionally higher diversification effect could be generated.
+Within UNIQA Group the proportion of Life Risks decreased and Non-Life and Health Underwriting Risks remained relatively constant.
+The proportion of Market Risks increased by 4.7 percentage points which was driven by an increasing interest rate environment as well as due to the decision to increase Market Risk in the non-life and health businesses.
 The analysis for each risk category is shown in chapters 5.1.2 to 5.1.5.

 In the following tables the capital requirement per segment and region are represented.
-Compared to last year the share of capital requirement per segment shows a strong shift from the Life to the Non-Life and Health segment, simply driven by the disposal of the Italian business which has been life business to its major extent.
+Compared to last year the share of capital requirement per segment shows a small shift from the Life to the Non-Life and Health segments, primarily driven by the decrease in Life Risk.